fugerit-org/fj-doc/fj-doc-maven-plugin/README.md

 | verify | 8.7.0 | verify the templates in a FreeMarker configuration (folder), note: it can be used on any Apache FreeMarker configuration, not only Fugerit Venus Doc.                               |
 | init   | 8.7.2 | create a new project project already configured (actually an extension to 'add' goal); an UI is available on the [playground](https://docs.fugerit.org/fj-doc-playground/home) too. |

+NOTE: Even though possible, it is not a recommended to run the 'add' or 'init' plugin with setting a 'version' parmeter lower than '8.7.4' (see issue [#180](https://github.com/fugerit-org/fj-doc/issues/180))

 ## Goal : add

 add Venus Doc Configuration to an existing project